 The town got a second chance in 1903.
 That year, the Gold Prince Mine Company bought the Sunnyside Extension claims near Animas Forks and planned to build a large mill in the area.
 That same year, Franklin Rockefeller and N.R.
 Bagley invested in the Bonanza Tunnel, work began again, and the two men began to acquire 140 mineral claims in the area.

 In 1904 the Silverton Northern Railroad extended its tracks from Eureka to Animas Forks, drastically reducing transportation costs and making the mining of lower-grade ores economically feasible.
 An aerial tram was also installed to transport ore from the Gold Prince Mine.
 The town’s post office reopened in July, and T. J. McKelvey, who served as the postmaster and railroad depot agent, opened a merchandise store.

-In 1905, a number of men arrived to build the Gold Prince Mill and workers repaired some of the town’s old buildings and built new houses.
+In 1905, several men arrived to build the Gold Prince Mill, and workers repaired some of the town’s old buildings and built new houses.
 Four saloons were in operation by August.
-When the Gold Prince Mill was complete it included 100 stamps and had a 500 ton per day capacity.
+When the Gold Prince Mill was complete, it included 100 stamps and had a 500 ton per day capacity.
 It was the most expensive and largest mill in the state.
 Ore was brought to the mill from the Gold Prince mine in buckets on a 12,600-foot long aerial tramway.